Limine-Bootloader/limine-protocol/PROTOCOL.md

  - Executable and modules
  - Framebuffer

-For [base revision 3](#base-revision-3) or greater, the unconditional direct map of the first 4GiB is dropped, and only memory map regions of complying types are mapped in.
+Additionally, the unconditional direct map of the first 4GiB is dropped, and only memory map regions of complying types are mapped in.

 For [base revision 4](#base-revision-4) or greater, the following regions are also mapped in addition to those mapped by [base revision 3](#base-revision-3):